coki333333-cmyk/world-updater/README.md

 # World Updater (an extension I made out of boredom lol xd)

+## a new update ^^
+previously, the extension used (and actually still uses) functions as steps and blocks. but i noticed that creating a bunch of trackers could get a bit hard, because everything would stay very “glued”. like:

+step 1 and step 2 = emotion
+step 3 and step 4 = something else

+Because of that, I tried to create a tab mechanic.

+The structure is now working like this: profile > tabs > steps > prompt block

+## some issues in the process
+creating this was a bit tricky because api models only accept one request at a time, unless you host more than one ai instance. to solve this, the tab hierarchy works a bit differently from the usual “first to last”.

+instead of finishing a tab completely and then moving to the next one, the .js reads the steps and blocks across all tabs.

+the .js looks at the first step of every tab first. then, the first step from the tab that has the lowest order number of a non-js block will be triggered first.

+(but if both tabs have the same pattern, then obviously tab 1 will run first.)

+anyways sorry if my explanation is horrible =,)

 this extension is intended to use a local model (or an external API) to automatically update sillytavern variables, useful for tracking character status, locations, feelings, and even creating RPG systems. (it also supports JavaScript!! =D)

 !!! **BUT BE AWARE** !!! since this extension allows raw JS execution. you have to be careful when importing or using random JS code.